Warrel Dane: Career

 Dane trained as an opera singer for five years and developed a broad vocal range, spanning from notes as low as G♯ below low C, or G♯1, to notes as high as the B♭ below soprano C, or B♭5.
-While his high head voice vocals were more prominent in the earlier Sanctuary albums, he occasionally employed them in his work with Nevermore as well.
+While his high head voice vocals were more prominent in the Sanctuary albums, he occasionally employed them in his work with Nevermore as well.
 Sanctuary's 2014 comeback album, The Year the Sun Died, features these higher passages on three songs.